ARM-software/acle/main/acle.md

 Reusing a term from [[AAPCS64]](#AAPCS64), the functions in category (2) are called “shared-ZA” functions whereas the functions in categories (1) and (3) are called “private-ZA” functions.
-In other words, “private-ZA” is the opposite of “shared-ZA”.
+Therefore, “private-ZA” is the opposite of “shared-ZA”.

 A program is [ill-formed](#ill-formed) if: